icpipeline-framework/icpipeline-complete-beta/README.md

 Individual modules are covered in detail by their respective *README*s.
 Full documentation for the framework will also be published at <a href="https://icpipeline.com/" target="_blank">ICPipeline.com</a>.
 We are a small team and documentation will be ongoing.

-This diagram shows a thumbnail overview of an ICPipeline framework installation (in Private Network Mode specifically).
+The diagram at the head of this document shows a thumbnail overview of an ICPipeline framework installation (in Private Network Mode specifically).
 As you can see, it piggybacks certain *W2/cloud* resources, using them to underpin your network of containerized Internet Computer replica hosts.
-And there's your multi-tiered CI/CD platform for the IC -- all yours in about a half-hour.
+That's how ICPipeline creates your multi-tiered CI/CD platform for the IC -- all yours in about a half-hour.
 Just run the installer and start using it.

-### More Info to Help You Get Started With ICPipeline
-ICPipeline offers straightforward setup/startup for new users.
+***General Info to Help You Get Started With ICPipeline*** ICPipeline offers straightforward setup/startup for new users.
 It is built so you can simply clone the repo, run the installer, and you're done: with a working E2E framework that allows you to focus on your own projects.

 Your preferences are entered during installation; just follow the prompts.
 On completion, the installer will display the URL for your Pipeline Manager d'app (ICPM), which it has deployed on the Internet Computer.
 The installer will also: